 Report to Police

-Survivors can talk to a CARE advocate for more information on what may happen if they file a police report.
-CARE advocates can also file a report on their behalf.
+People who have experienced sexual violence, relationship violence, or stalking can talk to a CARE advocate for more information on what may happen if they file a police report.

 Officers at both the Northwestern University Police Department (847-491-3456) and the Evanston Police Department (847-866-5000) receive special training in responding to sexual assault reports.
 Both departments can guide survivors through the process.

 If a survivor discloses sexual assault or abuse to an Illinois officer, local law enforcement is required to complete a written police report regardless of where the incident(s) occurred, including if it occurred in a different state or country.
 Departments should then promptly initiate coordination across law enforcement jurisdictions.

 When intially reporting to the police, there will typically be two interviews.

 - The preliminary interview is brief and includes information about when and where the incident occurred.
 It is conducted so investigators have enough information to complete a preliminary investigation.
 It usually takes place at the hospital or police station.

 - The second interview occurs later and is more in-depth.
 The survivor may be asked to give a detailed account of the incident.

 For more information please visit the website for The Illinois Coalition Against Sexual Assault (ICASA) here.